Notion vs ClickUp for Virtual Assistants: The Complete Comparison Guide (2026)

 Glossary: Key Terms for the Notion vs ClickUp Comparison

-Native Automation Automation that runs inside a tool without requiring an external platform like Zapier or Make.
-ClickUp has a native if/then automation builder.
+Native Automation — automation that runs inside a tool without requiring an external platform like Make or Zapier.
+ClickUp has a native if/then automation builder (paid plans).
 Notion does not have time-triggered native automation as of 2026.

-Ask Notion The Notion AI feature that queries the entire workspace in natural language.
-Equivalent in function to ClickUp’s Connected Search, allows the VA to retrieve information from the workspace without knowing which page or database it lives in.
+Ask Notion — the Notion AI feature that queries the entire workspace in natural language.
+Allows the VA to retrieve information from the workspace without knowing which page or database it lives in.
+Available on Business plan.

-ClickUp Brain ClickUp’s AI assistant, available as a paid add-on ($7/user/month).
+ClickUp Brain — ClickUp’s AI assistant, available as a paid add-on ($9/user/month).
 Covers task summaries, content generation, Connected Search across the workspace and connected external tools, and meeting notetaking.

 About the Author